UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-24-team19-clip_compare.md

 Same as before, the experiment is to test the performance of different models on the data drift dataset.
 In this case, the model is trained on the in-distribution data and tested on both in-distribution and out-of-distribution data.

 Classification with feature and simple ML algorithm:
- - For each dataset, extract feature from last layer of the network and perform KNN and logistic regression.
+ - This experiment aim to compare the model representation performance in terms of data drift.
+For each dataset, extract feature from last layer of the network and perform KNN and logistic regression.

 Fine tuning on each dataset:
- - For each dataset, fine tune each network on each dataset.
+ - This aim to test the model sensitivity in terms of fine tuning for data drift.
+For each dataset, fine tune each network on each dataset.

 The evaluation metric for this experiment is still accuracy on in-distribution test set and out-of-distribution test set.
 Same as previous experiment, we split training data in order of 10 that start from 10 samples and more detailed split is listed below.